WJFK (AM)

-WJFK (1580 kHz) is a commercial AM radio station broadcasting a sports gambling radio format.
-Licensed to Morningside, Maryland, and serving the Washington metropolitan area, the station is owned by Audacy, Inc. The radio studios are in Southeast DC in the Navy Yard neighborhood.
-Programming is supplied by the co-owned BetMGM Network and Infinity Sports Network.
+WJFK (1580 AM) is a commercial radio station broadcasting a sports gambling format.
+Licensed to Morningside, Maryland, and serving the Washington metropolitan area, the station is owned by Audacy, Inc. The studios are in Southeast DC in the Navy Yard neighborhood.
+Programming is supplied by the co-owned BetMGM Network and Westwood One Sports.

-By day, WJFK’s transmitter power is 50,000 watts, the maximum for commercial AM stations.
-Because 1580 kHz is a Canadian clear channel frequency, WJFK must greatly reduce power at night to 270 watts, when radio waves travel farther.
-It has a directional signal at all times using a four-tower array.
-The transmitter is on Addison Road South (Maryland Route 458) near Walker Mill Road in Capitol Heights, Maryland.
+WJFK’s transmitter is sited on Addison Road South (Maryland Route 458) near Walker Mill Road in Capitol Heights, Maryland.

 History

 Early years

-On November 12, 1953, former Federal Communications Commission (FCC), employee Harry Hayman received a construction permit for a radio station in Morningside transmitting with 250 watts daytime-only on 1580 kilohertz.
+On November 12, 1953, former Federal Communications Commission (FCC) employee Harry Hayman received a construction permit for a radio station in Morningside transmitting with 250 watts daytime-only on 1580 kilohertz.
 The call sign WPGC, representing Prince George's County, was issued soon afterwards.

 In April 1954, WPGC signed on as a multi-formatted radio station.
 Maxwell Evans Richmond purchased one half interest in the station from Harry Hayman for $10,000 on November 10, 1954.

 On April 14, 1955, WPGC was issued a permit to raise power to 10,000 watts.
 It also moved its offices from Morningside to a facility in Hyattsville, Maryland.
 It later moved to Southeast, Washington, D.C., in studios formerly used by WBUZ (95.5).
 In 1959, the station started simulcasting its programming on 95.5 during the daytime, by then renamed WRNC.
 That FM station is now WPGC-FM, which it became after WPGC bought 95.5 outright.